France says Russia, other powers have differences over Iran talks

 The P5+1 is the diplomatic acronym denoting the five permanent members of the U.N.
 Security Council - the United States, Britain, France, Russia and China - and Germany.

-Diplomats say France and the other Western powers have broadly held out for stricter terms with Iran than have Russia and China, which have had closer trade relations with Tehran and said in the past that tough sanctions may be counter-productive.
+Diplomats say France and the other Western powers have broadly held out for stricter terms with Iran than have Russia and China, which have had closer trade relations with Tehran and believe tough sanctions may be counter-productive.

-“The minister said there was a difference in approach with the Russians, but this difference is disappearing relatively quickly.
-We are reassured,” a French diplomatic source said.

-The overall goal of the negotiations is a deal curbing Iran’s nuclear energy program to minimize the risk of any diversions into bomb-making in exchange for a removal of tough economic sanctions imposed on Tehran.
+The overall goal of the negotiations is a deal curbing Iran’s nuclear energy programme to minimise the risk of any diversions into bomb-making in exchange for a removal of tough economic sanctions imposed on Tehran.

 Fabius said so far nothing had been agreed.